benjamin-asdf/clj-push3-play/BIG_IDEAS.md

 - Braitenberg: Maybe tickle circuits were re-used as humor circuits, activated by elegance detectors, thereby being 'fun lines' that the system can use for instance for it's reward model.

+## A Software System Supporting Software Animals Made From Activity

-- Idea #3: Behaviour (programs) that feedback activity to their own selection would be autopoetic, if 'being stable activity':
+- Idea #3: Behaviour (programs) that feedback activity to their own selection would be autopoetic, self-stabilizing.
+If activity is 'stable activity' by:
-  - Has to do with priming the correct sensors, it implements prediction and control.
+  - priming the correct sensors: it implements prediction and control.
-  - Has to do with pleasing darwinian wires, it has to do with being an effective animal controller.
+  - pleasing darwinian wires: it has to do with being an effective animal controller.
-  - Has to do with gaining activity support from all available network, it has to do with recruiting the complete nervous system in a resourceful manner.
+  - gaining activity support from all available network: it has to do with recruiting the complete nervous system in a resourceful manner.
+  - inhibiting it's alternatives: it implements contrast, attention, top-down causation (self-fulfilling prophecies).
+  - being repeatable: it implements long term memory.

+- An activity pattern surviving for...

+- minutes / hours: situations, feelings, fleeting thoughts, day dreaming
+- hours / days: moods, rumination
+- days / weeks: habits, quirks
+- weeks / months: personalities, interests, traits
+- months / years: the soul, the heart, the I, the live